C.I.C.L. F.A.Q.s

 How can I make contact or join?

-To join, get commitments from six fellow-workers and submit their names by August 1st.
+To join, get commitments from six fellow-workers and submit their names by the last week in August.
 Your team will be reviewed by the League Officers and , if approved, become part of the coming season!

-All communication can be made via email at Publicity@chicagochessleague.org
+All communication can be made via email to President@chicagochessleague.org